VictorPozzan/VictorPozzan/README.md

 <h1 align="center">Hello, I am Victor Augusto Pozzan! 👋</h1>

 Fullstack Developer based in Cascavel, Brazil.
-Computer Science graduate from UNIOESTE, currently building web applications at **EBCON**.
+Computer Science BSc graduate from UNIOESTE, currently building web applications, automations with AI at **EBCON**.

-I work across the stack with TypeScript on both ends React and Angular on the frontend, Node.js (Fastify/NestJS) on the backend and I care about shipping software that actually runs in production, not just demos.
+I like to work across the stack with TypeScript on both ends React and Angular on the frontend, Node.js (Fastify/NestJS) on the backend and I care about shipping software that actually runs in production.

 ### What I'm working with